 About the Artist

-Terry Hunt (Twisp) received a 2010 GAP for time to compose work for a large 30-minute multi-movement work for choir, orchestra and tenor soloist to be prepared in May 2011.
-The piece will be a tribute to one of the Northwest’s great poets (William Stafford) while celebrating a love of place, community, the natural world and compassionate treatment of our fellow humans.
+Terry received 2010 GAP Award funding for time to compose work for a large 30-minute multi-movement work for choir, orchestra, and tenor soloist to be performed in May 2011.
+The piece will be a tribute to one of the Northwest’s great poet, William Stafford, while celebrating a love of place, community, the natural world, and compassionate treatment of our fellow humans.

 Information included above was provided by artist at the time of application.